Augmentation varieties and disk potentials I: Regularization

 We now define similar Sobolev completion of maps from a treed disk.
 Let $C=S\cup T$ be a treed disk, where $S$ is the surface part and $T$ is the edge part.
 Let $\Map_{k,p,\lambda}(C, X, L)$ denote the subset of the product of maps from the surface part and tree part that agree on the intersection:

 We claim that the moduli space is cut out locally over the moduli space of domains by a Fredholm map.
 Recall from Section \ref{sec:treedbuildings} that $\M_\Gamma$ is the moduli space of treed disks $C = S \cup T$ of type $\Gamma$.
-Let $\M_\Gamma^i, i = 1,\ldots, m$ be an open cover of $\M_\Gamma$ over which the universal treed disk
+Let